ajellis/ajellis.github.io/_posts/2016-03-20-wahtlsskss.md

 #### Don't Be Like The Boiled Frog

 This is absolutely something that has happened to me more than once on projects.
-I will view the end product, and it ends up being very different from what I envisioned.
+I reach the end product, and it ends up being very different from what I envisioned.
 What I didn't realize while I was working on it, was that small, incremental changes throughout development are what led to this.
 Whenever I do something, I need to think about he big picture.
 Think about the effect it has on the end product.
-Taking detours are okay.
+Taking detours is okay.
 I just need to remember where I am trying to go, and make the necessary adjustments to get there.
 In my experience, development is not much of a straight path.
 I take an uncountable number of detours on every project.
 Getting to where I need to go is the important part.

 #### Invest Regularly In Your Knowledge Portfolio

 I have really enjoyed the process of learning in my time as a developer.
 Learning new technology or reading new books, as well as learning more about the technology that you are already familiar with, keeps it so that I am always valuable.
 It increases my "net worth" as a developer.
-The only thing keeping me from working that job is my skill set.
+The only thing keeping me from working my dream job is my skill set.
 That's it?
 Really?
 Skills can be learned.
 They can be improved.
 If there is something I don't know, learn it!
 It will only benefit me down the line.

 #### Communicate!